 -Kristina Iacovino, M.A., BCBA, REED’s Director of Adult Resources

-As part of our ongoing strides to make the world a more inviting place for adults with autism, REED Next will launch Greens Do Good, the first social-enterprise hydroponic farm, in Hackensack, New Jersey.
+As part of our ongoing strides to make the world a more inviting place for adults with autism, REED Next has launched Greens Do Good, the first social-enterprise hydroponic farm, in Hackensack, New Jersey.
 All Greens Do Good profits will support individuals with autism, and the project will also give adults with autism the opportunity to work alongside our farmers to plant, nurture and harvest high-quality produce.